lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 - **enable_corruptness_check=True** Removes exact duplicates

 - **stopping_condition.n_samples=0.3** Selects 30% of the images using the
-  default method (CORSET).
+  default method (coreset).
 Selecting 30% means that the remaining dataset will be 30% of the initial dataset size.
 You can also specify the exact number of remaining images by setting **n_samples** to an integer value.